sslxw/Smart-Library-AI/README.md

 This file defines the API routes for the chat functionalities.

 ### Running the Backend
 To start the backend server, you need to use Poetry.
-Navigate to the `smart-library` directory and run the following commands:
+Navigate to the `smart-bookstore` directory and run the following commands:

 1. **Install the dependencies:**